Guseyn/EHTML/README.md

 <details>
   <summary><b>E-HTML</b></summary>

-  Sometimes html files can be very big, so why not just split them into different smaller html files and put sort of links to them in the main html file? `e-html.html` allows you to do that by introducing a module system in HTML.
+  Sometimes html files can be very big, so why not just split them into different smaller html files and put sort of links to them in the main html file? `e-html` allows you to do that by introducing a module system in HTML.

   So, let's say we have main `articles.html` file